 3. Opal Route

-It is also possible to take a route that includes the entire production chain of opal, from its mines, the best known of which is the dead ox, one of the largest in the world in open sky, to the lapidary and goldsmith workshops.
+.It is also possible to take a tour that covers the entire opal production chain, from its mines, the best known of which is the Boi Morto, one of the largest in the world in the open air, to the lapidary and jewellery workshops.

 4. Archaeological Sites